Stanley Mouse: Early life and education

 In 1967, Mouse collaborated with artists Kelley, Rick Griffin, Victor Moscoso and Wes Wilson to create the Berkeley Bonaparte Distribution Agency.

-Mouse and Kelley also worked together as lead artists at Mouse Studios and The Monster Company, producing album cover art for the bands Journey and Grateful Dead.
-The Monster Company also developed a profitable line of T-shirts, utilizing the four color process for silk screening.
+Mouse and Kelley also worked together as lead artists at Kelley Mouse studios producing album cover art for the bands Journey and Grateful Dead.
+The Monster Company founded in 1971 also developed a profitable line of T-shirts, utilizing the four color process for silk screening.

 The psychedelic posters Mouse and Kelley produced were heavily influenced by Art Nouveau graphics, particularly the works of Alphonse Mucha and Edmund Joseph Sullivan.
 Material associated with psychedelics, such as Zig-Zag rolling papers, were also referenced.
 Producing posters advertising for such musical groups as Big Brother and the Holding Company, Quicksilver Messenger Service, and Grateful Dead led to meeting the musicians and making contacts that were later to prove fruitful.

-Later career

-In 1968, Helms and Graham began turning to other artists for their poster work, and Mouse's career languished.
-After brief periods in London and Massachusetts, he moved to Toronto where he ran a Yorkville waterbed store called The Waterbed Gallery—with the walls featuring his artwork.
-Mouse returned to California to live in Marin County near Kelley.
-The pair resumed their partnership in 1971, producing commercial artwork related to the Grateful Dead and later Journey.
+In 1969 Stanley was commissioned to paint Eric Clapton's car in London.
+After brief periods in London and Massachusetts, he moved to Toronto where he ran a Yorkville waterbed store called The Waterbed Gallery, whose walls featured his artwork.

+In 1971, Mouse returned to California, living near Kelley in Marin County, and the pair resumed their partnership, producing commercial artwork related to the Grateful Dead and later Journey.
 The pair are credited with creating the skeleton and roses image that became the Grateful Dead's archetypal iconography, and Journey's wings and beetles that appeared on their album covers from 1977 to 1980.

-In 1977, Mouse, with Kelley, created the Styx album cover for The Grand Illusion with a pastiche of René Magritte.
+In 1977, Mouse, with Kelley, created the Styx album cover for The Grand Illusion, featuring a pastiche of René Magritte.
 Mouse and Kelley continued to work together on rock memorabilia until 1980.

-Mouse continued to produce album cover art and other music-related graphics through the 1980s.
-Early in the decade, he moved to New Mexico where he began producing fine art in a variety of media.
+In the early 1980s, Mouse moved to New Mexico, where he began producing fine art in a variety of media.
 In 1999, he contributed a portrait of Skip Spence to the tribute album, More Oar: A Tribute to the Skip Spence Album, being a collection of cover versions of songs by the co-founder of Moby Grape performed by such artists as Beck, Tom Waits and Robert Plant.

-Stanley Mouse filed a lawsuit against the producers of the film Monsters, Inc. in 2002, alleging that the characters of Mike and Sulley were based on his drawings of Excuse My Dust, which he unsuccessfully pitched to Hollywood producers in 1998.
+In 2002, Mouse filed a lawsuit against the producers of the film Monsters, Inc., alleging that the characters of Mike and Sulley were based on his drawings of Excuse My Dust, which he unsuccessfully pitched to Hollywood producers in 1998.
 A Disney spokeswoman responded that the characters in Monsters, Inc were "developed independently by the Pixar and Walt Disney Pictures creative teams, and do not infringe on anyone's copyrights".

-Mouse now lives in Sonoma County, California where he continues to paint and create music.